TEACHING

 Yu-Mei has taught fiction writing to adults, undergraduates and high school students in Singapore and the U.S. for more than a decade.
 She has taught college courses in advanced fiction writing at Boston University and introduction to creative writing at Nanyang Technological University, Singapore.

-Yu-Mei teaches fiction writing at GrubStreet in Boston; she has also previously taught at Sing Lit Station in Singapore.
+Yu-Mei teaches fiction writing at GrubStreet in Boston.
 Her courses include:

 For more information or student testimonials, get in touch.